leoparente/netbox-learning/netbox-event-driven-ansible/README.md

 The code is split over two directories:

 ### playbooks
 These are the playbooks that push configuration changes out to the network devices.
-These are run as jobs by the Automation Execution element of Ansible Automation Platform.
+They are run as jobs by the Automation Execution element of Ansible Automation Platform.

 ### rulebooks
 This code defines the rules that trigger jobs in Event Driven Ansible and configures the port that EDA listens on for NetBox event data arriving in the form of webhooks.